-Zone monitoring will be achieved through a combined effort of passive acoustic monitoring and visual observation (but not to monitor vessel separation distance).
+2 Zone monitoring will be achieved through a combined effort of passive acoustic monitoring and visual observation.

-The Level A zone represents the exposure ranges of species derived from animal movement modeling.
+3 The Level A zone represents the exposure ranges of species derived from animal movement modeling.

-The pre-start clearance zones for large whales, porpoise, and seals are based upon the maximum non-humpback whale Level A zone for each and rounded up for PSO clarity.
-The NARW pre-start clearance zone was set equal to the Level B zone to avoid any unnecessary take.
+4The pre-start clearance and shutdown zone for large whales, porpoise, and seals is based upon the maximum Level A zone rounded up for PSO clarity.
+The North Atlantic right whale zone was set equal to the Level B Harassment zone to avoid any unnecessary take;